procedure1/AutoBS/README.md

 <p align="center"><img src="AutoBS-Big-Lasers-Big-Walls-Technicolor.gif" alt="Technicolor with AutoBS 360fyer"></p>

 ## Mixed Reality Portals
 Create circular or rectangular portals to see Beat Saber through a floating mixed reality window.
+There is a ring-style portal for 360 maps.

 - NOTE: Requires `Virtual Desktop App`.
 Turn on Streaming > VR Passthrough > Environment checkbox.